RubyMetric/rbenv-for-windows/doc/principle.md

 Our `rbenv-for-windows` works on Windows, also in a native way (using PowerShell), we use the great and battle-tested [RubyInstaller2](https://github.com/oneclick/rubyinstaller2) directly to install the binary, it hence saves your time.

 `rbenv-for-windows` is trying to make commands compatible with `rbenv`, which can make you feel consistent in different systems.
-During early stage of development I'm making it work without reading the source code of `rbenv`, but later when I have to implement `rbenv local` feature, I ask the `rbenv`'s author for help, finally also introduced the concept of shims, but a little differently.

 <br>